AfaqSaeed/AfaqSaeed/README.md

 My current work focuses on evaluating and improving perception data for autonomous and embodied systems.
 This includes questions such as:

-- How can synthetic multiview video be evaluated beyond visual realism?
+- How can synthetic multiview video be evaluated for specific use cases?
-- How can temporal, semantic, and geometric consistency be measured?
+- How can degradation in certain aspects of video consistency be measured?
 - How can multimodal sensing improve robustness when one modality becomes unreliable?
 - How can perception systems communicate uncertainty to downstream planning and control?